 A. Wayne Glowka, School Dean and Professor of English, School of Arts and Humanities B.A., M.A., University of Texas at Austin; Ph.D., University of Delaware

 F. James and Florrie G. Funk Heritage Center

 Joseph H. Kitchens, Executive Director of the Funk Heritage Center

 B.A., West Georgia College; M.A., Ph.D., University of Georgia

-Julie A. Clark '13, P/T Coordinator for School Activities
+Amy L. Baker, P/T Coordinator of Student Activities